SlothBorg/Dungeon23/Dungeon/Level 1/README.md

 # Level 1

+In general I am designing this dungeon, without a map in mind, but I find it helpful to have a map at times.
+I think of the below maps as more of a possible layout than a fixed layout.

 ## Week 1

 The first level, exists on a roughly two different planes, with [Room 6](Room_6.md), and the stream that connects [Room 6](Room_6.md) and [Room 7](Room_7.md) on one level, and the rest of the rooms on another.